Search Content

 J. Bennett Alexander

 You know that steak, preferably a big, well-marbled rib eye, pairs supremely well with your favorite cigar.
 Well, I’m here to tell you there’s a cut from the cow that goes even better with your smoke.
 It is smoke.
 As in barbecue.
 As in smoked meats.
-Here are five pretty classic barbecue dishes that pair with some of your favorite cigars.
+Here are five pretty classic barbecue dishes that pair with cigars.

 What is Barbecue?